Summary

 What does DNV stand for?

 DNV stands for Det Norske Veritas.
-Established in 1864, the shipping of goods and passengers were not reliable at that time.
+Established in 1864, the shipping of goods and passengers was not reliable at that time.
 Therefore, a committee was formed to evaluate and regulate the classification of ships and to reduce uncertainties.
 The goal of DNV is to establish criteria that guarantee the safety of ocean-going vessels.

-Previously, it was actually known as the DNV GL as it was a joint classification with Det Norske Veritas (DNV) and Germainicher Lloyd (GL) to form DNV GL Group.
+Previously, it was known as DNV GL as it was a joint classification with Det Norske Veritas (DNV) and Germainicher Lloyd (GL) to form the DNV GL Group.
 Since 2017, DNV GL has been working to phase away from the standalone name ‘DNV’ but it is still widely used to this day.

 Why is it important to have a DNV certification?